Managing Cholesterol / Cardiovascular Disease

 • Eat avocados/guacamole.
 Avocado increases HDL

 • EXERCISE!
 DO NOT DISMISS AND OVERLOOK THIS ONE!
 Physical activity is GREAT for HDL!
+Strength train and get sweaty moving your body using your own muscle power!

 Triglycerides